apptainer/singularity-userdocs/README.md

 `index.html` to browse the documentation.

-The `SKIPCLI=1` option tells `make` not to generate the CLI reference, which is created automatically from the Singularity source code.
+The `SKIPCLI=1` option tells `make` not to generate the CLI reference, which is created automatically from the apptainer source code.
 You can generate the CLI documentation by running `make html` alone.
 This requires a Go build environment (see below).